 -member of ReCast group

-We are working with research partners, Keele University to learn more about how taking part in creative workshops helps us to manage our own health.
+We are working with research partners at Keele University and the University of Sunderland to learn more about how taking part in creative workshops helps us to manage our own health.

 Annual projects > Health